eafit-apolo/apolo-users/docs/source/software/applications/lammps/lammps-22Aug2018/index.rst

    .. note::  :bash:`icpc: command line warning #10006: ignoring unknown option '-qopt-zmm-usage=high'`

-			This message appears when you compile lammps using the intel_cpu_intelmpi architecture but the intel processor doesn't have the AVX512 instruction set.
+			This message appears when you compile LAMMPS using the intel_cpu_intelmpi architecture but the Intel processor doesn't have the AVX512 instruction set.
 If this is the case, just ignore the warning message.
-For more information about the flag :bash:`qopt-zmm-usage` read [2]_.
+For more information about the flag :bash:`qopt-zmm-usage` read [3]_.

 #.
-If you want to install lammps in a specific directory, create the directories and copy
+If you want to install LAMMPS in a specific directory, create the directories and copy
    the binary as follows:

    .. code-block:: bash

-				   $ mkdir -p <INSTALL_DIR>/lammps/stable_22Aug2018/intel-2017/bin
+				   $ mkdir -p <INSTALL_DIR>/bin
-				   $ cp lmp_intel_cpu_intelmpi <INSTALL_DIR>/lammps/stable_22Aug2018/intel-2017/bin/
+				   $ cp lmp_intel_cpu_intelmpi <INSTALL_DIR>/bin/
-				   $ cd <INSTALL_DIR>/lammps/stable_22Aug2018/intel-2017/bin/
+				   $ cd <INSTALL_DIR>/bin/
-				   $ ld -sf lmp_intel_cpu_intelmpi lammps
+				   $ ln -s lmp_intel_cpu_intelmpi lammps

+   .. note:: For more information about the installation process, read the official page [1]_.

 #.
 Finally, if the program will be used with Environment modules, create the respective module.